sujit-patel/WealthPlanX/README.md

-# 💰 Finance Calculator App
+# 💰 Finance Calculator WebApp

 An interactive and visually appealing financial planning tool built with **React**.
 Includes a range of calculators like SIP, Earnings Goal, Investment Return, and Gold Investment — all in one place with smooth animations and clean design.